Call of Duty Zombies: Later iterations

-Black Ops launched with two Zombies maps: "Kino der Toten" and "Five".
+Black Ops launched with two Zombies maps: "Kino der Toten", set within an abandoned Nazi theatre, and "Five", set within The Pentagon.
+In "Five" players can play as real-life politicians John F. Kennedy, Fidel Castro, Richard Nixon, and Robert McNamara.
 Also included in the game was a new Zombies-based mode called Dead Ops Arcade.
 Like World at War, the game received DLC that introduced new Zombies maps to the game, starting with "Ascension".
 It was followed by "Call of the Dead", "Shangri-La", and "Moon", the last of which was released alongside remastered versions of all four Zombies maps from World at War.
+The playable crew in "Call of the Dead" were all voiced by celebrity actors, which would be occasionally repeated in later iterations.
 Like with World at War, a standalone version of the Zombies mode from Black Ops for mobile devices was released in 2011.

 Call of Duty: Black Ops II launched with a re-imagining of the Zombies mode, with a focus on making each Zombies map feel more like a campaign rather than a mini-game.
-This started with "Tranzit", an open world mode that encouraged player exploration of a large, post-apocalyptic map.
-Players are able to traverse "Tranzit" with assistance from a bus that travels across the map.
+This started with "TranZit", an open world mode that encouraged player exploration of a large, post-apocalyptic map.
+Call of Duty: Black Ops II also introduced a new group of playable survivors in "TranZit": Samuel J. Stuhlinger, Abigail "Misty" Briarton, Marlton Johnson, and Russman.
+Players are able to traverse "TranZit" with assistance from a bus that travels across the map.
 Those who pre-ordered the game also gained access to a Zombies rendition of the multiplayer map "Nuketown", with the map becoming available for everyone later on.
 DLC for the game would go on to add "Die Rise", "Mob of the Dead", and "Buried".
 Each new map continued to expand upon the mechanics of the Zombies mode.